legendary-mich/moonpipe/README.md

 In **Tap** valves, when cache is enabled, `results` returned from Promises are cached (not the pumped `values`).
 However, Tap valves always emit pumped `values` regardless of what is in the cache.
 The corollary is that the `cacheUpdateByResult` method makes no difference for **Tap** valves, both the `cacheUpdateByResult` and `cacheClearByResult` methods are always fed with the `results` returned from Promises.

 #### Cache invalidation
-The cache can be invalidated later with one of the following.
+The cache can be invalidated with one of the following.
 ```javascript
 mp.cacheClearAll() // clears the entire cache in all valves.
 mp.cacheClearOne('bigJohn') // clears the entire cache in the valve named bigJohn.